markormesher/tedium/README.md

 > The full schema of repo configuration is defined [here](./internal/schema/config.go) as `RepoConfig`.

-Repo configuration defines how Tedium should handle that repo after it has been discovered from a platform.
-It is a single file committed to the repo in the root directory, named `.tedium.{json,yml,yaml}`.
+Repo configuration is committed to the repo and defines how Tedium should handle that repo after it has been discovered from a platform.##

+It must be in the root directory of the repo and named `.tedium.{json,yml,yaml}`.

-If no repo configuration file exists then Tedium will skip that repo, unless the runtime config enables [auto-enrollment](#auto-enrollment).
+If no repo configuration file exists then Tedium will skip that repo, unless [auto-enrollment](#auto-enrollment) is enabled.

 #### `.chores` (optional)